 Advising in the Major English: Integrated Language Arts

-Once you are officially in the ILA program, your DARS report will first list your advisor and then list the English department chair.
+Once you are officially in the ILA program, your degree audit report will first list your advisor and then list the English department chair.
 At this time, you must see an ILA advisor for program specific forms and information.